isabella232/headless-server-tutorial/headless-server-rss-feed/README.md

 ### Step 4: Convert Response JSON to RSS Feed XML

-Before our webserver can serve RSS XML, we need to convert the response JSON to XML.
+For creating an RSS feed, we need to convert the response JSON to XML.
-For creating the feed, we use the library npm library _rss_ (https://www.npmjs.com/package/rss):
+We use the library npm library _rss_ (https://www.npmjs.com/package/rss) for this:

 ```
 npm install rss